BinuBims/Capstone_2/README.md

 I have reduced the learning rate from .001 to .0001, and included 0.001 of L2 normalization to the second from the last dense layer.
 I also add 2 more dense layers to make the model more flexible.
 After 30 epochs, I kind of end up getting the same result as validation accuracy wonders around 70's.
 Final test accuracy endup being 73.
 I have seen just a little progress in the second model, but I was not really happy with results I am getting.

 ### conclusion:
 It seems like my model start overfitting after a certain number of epochs.
 I have regularized my model to be more flexible, but have not seen any progress.
 I was looking at what I can do next.
-First things, that came to mind was that I do not have enough data to deal with in the training dataset.
+First things, that came to mind was that I do not have enough data to deal with in the training dataset(100 images per species).
 Unfortunately, there was nothing I could do about that.
 Then, I went back to see my actual data, and found out that the data is not always about a picture of one monkey.
 Some pictures are about bunch of monkeys.
 Then, I start isolating pictures of one monkey.

 ### First model after modifying the data set